Healthy Snacks for Dogs on the Trail

 Fresh Fruits

 Fresh fruits can be a healthy and refreshing snack for your dog on the trail.
 Fruits like sliced apples, watermelon, or blueberries provide essential vitamins, minerals, and antioxidants.
 However, it's important to be cautious about fruits that may be toxic to dogs, such as grapes and raisins.
-Always research the safety of a specific fruit before offering it to your dog.
+Always research the of a specific fruit before offering it to your dog.

 Vegetable Treats